womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 end
 ```

-At first we call method `bar` but without any argument and without block.
-This is what we see in text: `"Bar has block: false".
+At first we call method `bar`, but without any arguments and without block.
+This is why we see in text: `"Bar has block: false"`.
 Then we call method `foo` with hash `{ a: nil }` as `options` and with block.
+We could even omit this hash parameter in the call of these two methods.
+It will be working the same.
+At least for displaying text on a screen.
+You can try, to do that your own `foo bar { 1 }` and `foo bar do 1 end`.

 ### Others examples